-Returns a canonical contiguous byte representation of a mechanism name (MN), suitable for direct, byte-by-byte comparison by authorization functions.
-If the name is not an MN, implementations may throw a GSSException with the NAME_NOT_MN status code.
-If an implementation chooses not to throw an exception, it should use some system-specific default mechanism to canonicalize the name and then export it.
-The format of the header of the output buffer is specified in RFC 2743 [GSSAPIv2-UPDATE].
+Returns a canonical contiguous byte representation of an MN, suitable for direct, byte-by-byte comparison by authorization functions.
+If the name is not an MN, implementations MAY throw a GSSException with the NAME_NOT_MN status code.
+If an implementation chooses not to throw an exception, it SHOULD use some system-specific default mechanism to canonicalize the name and then export it.
+The format of the header of the output buffer is specified in RFC 2743 [RFC2743].

-7.2.7. toString
+7.2.6. toString